thelaurg/jsonDiffReport/readme.md

     * but, treated only edit for this information.
-  * maybe the different format for date field in `diff.json` was intended, but for the sake of the assumption will use same format in all json files, spo we can work with only `String` objects for metadata values.
+  * maybe the different format for date field in `diff.json` was intended, but for the sake of the assumption will use same format in all json files, so we can work with only `String` objects for metadata values.

 ### Implementation
  * Transformed and worked with JSONs as java beans for strong type and better semantics